Dniel97/RedSea/readme.md

     list                Lists stored sessions if any exist

-    add                 Prompts for a TV or Mobile session.
+    add                 Prompts for a TV, Mobile or Desktop session.
 The TV option displays a 6 digit key which should be entered inside link.tidal.com where the user can login.
-The Mobile option prompts for a Tidal username and password.
+The Mobile/Desktop option prompts for a Tidal username and password.
 Both options authorize a session which then gets stored in the sessions file